foqueiroz/arcdocs.github.io/book/software/libraries/paraver.md

-## The paraver module on the HPC
+## The Paraver module on the HPC

-The paraver module can be loaded into your environment with the following command:
+The Paraver module can be loaded into your environment with the following command:

 ```bash
 $ module add paraver
 ```

-The paraver module is available on ARC3 and ARC4:
+The Paraver module is available on ARC3:

 ```{list-table}
 :header-rows: 1